 AlbionDevices - This network is for gaming systems and other non-browser systems

-Albion's wireless network supports a minimum of the 802.11b and 802.11g protocols.
-We strongly recommend using a wireless card that is at least 802.11g compatible, as this provides a much faster connection (up to 54Mpbs).
-In some areas of campus we support the even faster (up to 300Mbps) 802.11n as well, but this standard has not been deployed campus-wide at this time.
+Albion's wireless network supports a minimum standard of the 802.11g protocol.
+We strongly recommend using a dual-band (2.4 Ghz/5Ghz) wireless card that is at least 802.11n compatible, as this provides a much faster connection.
+In some areas of campus we support the even faster 802.11ac as well, but this standard has not been deployed campus-wide at this time.
 The 802.11b protocol is not supported on campus.

 The Albion WPA2 wireless network will allow you to connect to the network in a secure fashion and provide the same access as a wired port.
 This wireless network is secured by utilizing the WPA2 Enterprise specification.
 This requires your wireless network adapter to support this standard.
 Check the user manual that came with your system to ensure your wireless card is WPA2 compatible.
 To set up wireless networking on your laptop, select your OS from the list below for detailed instructions:

 The AlbionDevices network provides wireless access for devices that do not have a web browser, or otherwise need an always on connection without requiring the user to continue to provide access credentials.

 One can self-register most devices by following the instructions at http://www.albion.edu/it/gamedevices.

 If you cannot self-register your device, then access to this network requires users to bring their device to the help desk, room G16 in Ferguson Hall.
 The help desk is open Monday - Friday, 8am - 5pm.